 - Shimooka, Y., Campbell, C.J., Di Fiore, A., Felton, A.M, et al., 2008.
 Demography and group composition of Ateles.
 In: Spider monkeys: behavior, ecology and evolution of the genus Ateles.
 Ed.
 Campbell, C.J.
 Cambridge University Press.
 Pp: 329-348.

-Master theses I have supervised
+Master and bachelor theses I have supervised

 - Sayn, A. 2021.
 The effect of forestry and cervid densities on annual growth of ericaceous shrub species.
 Southern Swedish Forest Research Centre, SLU Alnarp.
 MSc.